HaidarAliN/E-learning-Hub-Frontend/README.md

 - [React] - A JavaScript library for building user interfaces!
 - [Material UI] - A design language developed by Google
-- [Firebase] - Used for push notifcations
+- [Firebase] - Used for push notifications
-- [Laravel Web Server] - The web serve of the app is built using [Laravel] and running on my [Amazon EC2] server
+- [Laravel Web Server] - The web server of the app is built using [Laravel] and running on my [Amazon EC2] server
 - [Recharts] - A composable charting library built on React components